What does tax evasion actually mean for self-employed people?

 If HMRC determines you deliberately evaded tax, penalties jump significantly to 20-70% of the unpaid amount.
 The worst category is "deliberate and concealed" evasion, where you actively tried to hide your actions, with penalties ranging from 30-100% of the unpaid tax.

-In extreme cases, HMRC can increase penalties up to 200% for offshore income that wasn’t declared.
-Additionally, you’ll also pay interest on the unpaid tax from the date it was due, further increasing your tax liability.
+In extreme cases, HMRC can increase penalties up to 200% for offshore income that wasn't declared.
+Additionally, you'll also pay interest on the unpaid tax from the date it was due, further increasing your financial burden.

 Can I go to prison for self-employed tax evasion?

-Yes, in serious cases, self-employed tax evaders can face criminal prosecution and prison time, as tax evasion is considered a criminal offence.
+Yes, in serious cases, self-employed tax evaders can face criminal prosecution and prison time.
 While HMRC prefers to handle most cases with financial penalties, they do pursue criminal charges for significant fraud or repeated offenses.

-Prison sentences can reach up to 7 years for the most serious tax fraud cases, with the maximum prison sentence for the most severe offenses, such as 'cheating the public revenue,' potentially being life imprisonment.
+Prison sentences can reach up to 7 years for the most serious tax fraud cases.
 Even if you avoid prison, a criminal conviction for tax evasion can devastate your reputation and future business prospects.

 How does HMRC catch self-employed tax evaders?

-HMRC is much more sophisticated than many people realise.
-Their “Connect” computer system analyses data from countless sources, checking bank records, land registry information, and even social media to spot discrepancies between your lifestyle and reported income.
-In a tax evasion case, HMRC may decide between criminal charges or civil penalties based on the severity of the fraudulent activities.
+HMRC is much more sophisticated than many people realize.
+Their "Connect" computer system analyzes data from countless sources, checking bank records, land registry information, and even social media to spot discrepancies between your lifestyle and reported income.

 Online platforms like eBay, Etsy, and payment processors increasingly share seller information directly with tax authorities.
 Furthermore, HMRC receives tips from the public—a disgruntled customer, employee, or even competitor might report suspicions.